How Many Sizes Can You Lose with a Breast Reduction?Body Plastic Surgery

 How Long After Breast Reduction Will I Know My Size?

 The recovery period of each patient is unique and depends on her current health and lifestyle and how well her body responds to the surgery.
-Generally, your breast's final shape and size will appear up to 12 months after breast reduction surgery.
-Although a lot of swelling will subside in four to six months after the operation, the residual inflammation may take eight months to gradually decrease.
+Generally, your breast's final shape and breast reduction cup size will appear up to 12 months after breast reduction surgery.
+Although a lot of swelling will subside in four to six months after the operation, the residual inflammation may take eight months to decrease gradually.
 So, you should wait at least a year to know the actual size of your breasts after breast reduction surgery.

 Does Breast Reduction Make You Look Thinner?